How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 4. Push the order to the highest-scoring candidate first

-This is the most implementable and robust scheduling chain for a startup project.
+This is the most implementable and robust dispatch chain for a startup project.
 It may not be perfect, but it is reliable enough, transparent enough, and easy enough to maintain, avoiding the accumulation of technical debt.

-This method is not only applicable to hospital O2O but also to other early-stage service-oriented startup projects.
+This approach is not only applicable to hospital O2O but also to other early-stage service-oriented startup projects.
 As the business grows, the algorithm can be gradually optimized, but the core principles should always remain.